 - Stress can come in many forms.
 Any other illness including a mild common cold may cause a flare in eczema.

 - Eczema may be the source of stress: it is uncomfortable and can be a major cosmetic concern.
-The cost of medications and time off work can also be very stressful.
+The cost of medications and time off work for the patient and caregiver can also be very stressful.

 - Moving to a new house or new area can have a beneficial or detrimental effect on eczema.